-At December 31, 2023, approximately 11.0%, 10.6% and 9.9% of our annualized base rent is scheduled to expire in 2024, 2025, and 2026, respectively, excluding month-to-month leases.
+At December 31, 2024, approximately 11.3%, 11.0% and 14.9% of our annualized base rent is scheduled to expire in 2025, 2026, and 2027, respectively, excluding month-to-month leases.
 Current tenants may not renew their leases upon the expiration of their terms and may attempt to terminate their leases prior to the expiration of their current terms.
-This risk has been increased by tenants working from home during the recent pandemic which has resulted in certain tenants re-evaluating the size and/or lay-out of their existing leased premises.
+This risk has been increased by tenants working from home during and after the recent pandemic which has resulted in certain tenants re-evaluating the size and/or lay-out of their existing leased premises.
 If non-renewals or terminations occur, we may not be able to locate qualified replacement tenants and, as a result, we could lose a significant source of revenue while remaining responsible for the payment of our financial obligations.
 Moreover, the terms of a renewal or new lease, including the amount of rent, may be less favorable to us than the current lease terms, or we may be forced to provide tenant improvements at our expense or provide other concessions or additional services to maintain or attract tenants.
 Any of these factors could cause a decline in lease revenue or an increase in operating expenses, which would have a material adverse effect on our financial condition, results of operations, cash flows, or the market price of our common stock or preferred stock.

-We are dependent on our key personnel and the loss of such key personnel could materially adversely affect our business, financial condition and results of operations and our ability to pay distributions to our stockholders.
+We are dependent on our key personnel and the loss of such key personnel could have a material adverse effect on our business, financial condition and results of operations and our ability to pay distributions to our stockholders.